SpectralVectors/MindMapper/README.md

 Line breaks are not supported, but you can paste complete paragraphs.
 Since they are being pasted into a small text box, it may be easier to write them in the Text Editor, then paste them in the Node Properties after you've written and edited them.

+Image support comes through Blender's auto-generated thumbnail previews, so images are low-res, but load quickly, and require no additional processing.

-There is not currently support for Reroute nodes, multiple inputs, embedding images etc. This was a bit of a spur of the moment code, if you want more features then you can fork and extend it, I'm not sure when I'll be updating it.
+There is not currently support for Reroute nodes, multiple inputs, etc. This was a bit of a spur of the moment code, if you want more features then you can fork and extend it, I'm not sure when I'll be updating it.